seliumlabs/.github/profile/README.md

 #### Messaging patterns

-Selium supports both publish-subscribe and RPC patterns, allowing you to disseminate data and consume services over the same platform.
+Selium supports both publish-subscribe and request-reply patterns, allowing you to disseminate data and consume services over the same platform.
 No more gagging while you reach for that REST toolkit!

 #### Namespaces FTW!